hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

 ## Your Turn!
 This wraps up the tutorial.
-Practice what you learnt with the following exercises:
+Practice what you learned with the following exercises:
 - Update the `constructor` function so that if a vector of proposal names is provided, a new proposal object is created and added to `ballot.proposal`.
 - Define the `give_voting_right` function as instructed.
 - Add `vote` functionality and update the ballot according to the template requirements.